Polydile/dile-components/docs/components/dile-editor.md

 - **message**: Message Displayed
 - **hideErrorOnInput**: Clean the error state when the user input some content
 - **disableToolbarItems**: String, to disable some editor options.
 The format of the string consists of specifying the names of the options to disable, separated by the pipe character "`|`" (something like `h3|h4|italic`).
 Further down on this documentation page, you'll find a list of the names of each toolbar option that can be disabled.
+- **addicionalCommands**: Object, to include additional options on the editor toolbar.
+See configuration instructions bellow.

 ### Methods